superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

    pip install superannotate

-for COCO format converters support need to install:
+for COCO annotation format converters support also need to install:

 .. code-block:: bash